mohs surgery

 Any time the skin is injured, a scar forms.
 The goal is to make the scar as unnoticeable as possible.
 Dr. Viehman has extensive training and experience in reconstructing wounds after surgery.
 We fully understand patients concerns about scars.
 Some patients can have abnormal scarring that is biologic and not a result of the surgery itself.
 If you have a history of abnormal scarring, please inform us at the time of your visit.
 In some instances we perform a second procedure in a few months to smooth or “sand” the scar.
 This can help significantly with the cosmetic outcome, and is complimentary if needed.
 Scars also go through a phase of contraction and tightening before they relax, resulting in firmness or a “pulling” sensation.
 This occurs between two and six months after surgery.

-Follow-Up Visits after Surgery
+Follow-Up Visits After Surgery

 Surgical patients that receive stitches will have a suture-removal visit in one to two weeks.
 If you live a long distance away, then you can likely have your sutures removed at home by a local doctor or nurse.